TAX

 GIFT TAX

-• A one-time, transitional 50% reduction of the gift tax is proposed to encourage early gifting or succession planning.
+• A one-time, transitional 50% reduction of the gift tax is proposed, on a per-donor basis, to encourage early gifting or succession planning.

 • It is exempt from the judicial authorization requirement (insinuación judicial) is waived.
 Donations must be executed by means of a public deed signed within one year from the first day of the month following the publication of the law.